kymb0/kymb0.github.io/_posts/test.md

 This has a secondary effect of encapsulating high impact scenarios enabled by humble access levels - I think this is COOL 😎 and I will endeavour to keep this a running theme throughout this series.

+To keep this fun and engaging (both for the team but also myself) I have opted to use the fictional [Umbrella Corporation](https://residentevil.fandom.com/wiki/Umbrella_Corporation) as our persistent target, and created an internal Intranet and Dev Intranet sites containing vulnerable configurations, scripts to setup characters and groups in our Active Directory inline with the lore, aswell as scripts to create and populate databases with dummydata to reflect the Resident EVil universe - these will all be provided during the steps to create this lab (yes I am a nerd with no life GG)

 As this is the first iteration, this lab has been set up to be extremely basic and we are essentially boiling the potatoes by spinning up the infra - the meat will come later.

 <img src="https://github.com/kymb0/kymb0.github.io/blob/master/assets/images/lab01/quagmire.jpg" alt="Quagmire" width="300"/>